 Got COVID-19 symptoms?

-If you have any symptoms of COVID-19, such as fever, cough, sore throat or runny nose, please visit a testing centre.
-PVH Medical is not a testing centre.
+If you have any symptoms of COVID-19, such as fever, cough, sore throat or runny nose, please do a rapid antigen test (RAT) at home or visit a testing centre.

 If you test positive to COVID-19 or if you’ve been told you are a contact, follow the government’s checklist.
-Make sure you report your result if using a rapid antigen test.
+Make sure you report your result if using a RAT.
 And, monitor your symptoms on a daily basis.

 We’re here to help